gxthickitty/LeaderboardForensics/README.md

 ## Credits

-- **Zpayer** - Original creator of the scraping logic in NJS, My work is a port of it into python (*to be more accesssible, albeit slower)
+- **Zpayer** – Author of the original scraping approach implemented in Node.js.
+This project adapts that foundation into Python to broaden accessibility, even if performance differs.
-- **EJota** - For being the main and almost direct channel to report and take down the accounts.
-Thank you for the patience & time.
+- **EJota** – Acting as the primary liaison for account reporting and escalation within the moderation environment.

 ---